When the Millions, Football and Lottery Come Together

 The Anatomy of a Scam

-The letters that the “lucky” victims get is supposedly issued by an official lottery located in Zurich, Switzerland.
+The letters that the “lucky” victims get are supposedly issued by an official lottery located in Zurich, Switzerland.
 An office in London is also mentioned for prize-claiming purposes.
 It’s a real address where numerous companies have their headquarters.

 Just like many other scams, it runs on the presumption that people could claim a prize without even having bought a lottery ticket.
 As old and tired as this system seems to be, there are still people eager to get their hands on some easy cash.